Energy Saving Tips

 - Don’t leave unnecessary lighting on during the day or when you leave a room.

-- Replace your incandescent bulbs with Compact fluorescent Lights (CFL).
-CFL bulbs are up to 70% more efficient then incandescent bulbs.
+- Replace your incandescent with LEDs (Light Emitting Diodes).
+LED bulbs are up to 80% more efficient then incandescent bulbs.

-- Unplug cell phone and MP3 chargers when not in use.
+- Unplug cell phone tablet chargers when not in use.
 Chargers and appliances still draw power when plugged in and not in use.
 Turn off computers or use the standby mode.
 Computers can use as much electricity as new refrigerators.

 - Make sure the cracks are sealed around pipe penetrations coming through walls.